Withrow History, Family Crest & Coats of Arms

 The lineage of the name Withrow begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived at Winthrop in the county of Lincolnshire.
 That place-name is derived from the Old English personal name Winn, meaning friend and porp, meaning settlement, and indicates that it was once owned by someone name Winn.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Withrow has undergone many spelling variations, including Winthorpe, Wynethorpe, Wynthorpe, Winethorpe, Wynethrop, Winthrop, Winthropp, Winethrop, Winthorp, Winthropp, Wynthropp, Wynethropp, Wynthrop, Winthrip, Winthrup, Withrupp, Withripp, Winthroppe, Wynthroppe and many more.

 Another 81 words (6 lines of text) are included under the topic Early Withrow Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Withrow family moved to Ireland, but this topic is not covered in this excerpt.
-Another 69 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Withrow were among those contributors: